 Domino's Pizza Announces "Gluten-Free" Pizza Option

-But, "Gluten-Free" is a Bit Subjective...My wife just sent me a link to a business article about how the major national pizza chain Domino's Pizza has just announced the availability of a "gluten-free" pizza crust option.
+But, "Gluten-Free" is a Bit Subjective...My wife just sent me a link to a business article on NBC News about how the major national pizza chain Domino's Pizza has just announced the availability of a "gluten-free" pizza crust option.
 There is a reason I keep putting "gluten-free" in quotes like this... and, the reason is due to the following quoted text from the announcement (note my bold and orange highlights):

 The country's largest pizza-delivery chain worked with the National Foundation for Celiac Awareness to develop a crust that people who suffer from mild gluten intolerance can eat.